-Adequate and diverse sources of funding and liquidity are essential to Citi's businesses.
-Citi's funding and liquidity objectives are aimed at (i) funding its existing asset base; (ii) growing Citi's core businesses; (iii) maintaining sufficient liquidity, structured appropriately, so that Citi can operate under a variety of adverse circumstances, including potential firm-specific and / or market liquidity events in varying durations and severity; and (iv) satisfying regulatory requirements.
+Citi's funding and liquidity management objectives are aimed at (i) funding its existing asset base, (ii) growing its core businesses, (iii) maintaining sufficient liquidity, structured appropriately, so that Citi can operate under a variety of adverse circumstances, including potential Company-specific and / or market liquidity events in varying durations and severity, and (iv) satisfying regulatory requirements.

-Citi's primary sources of funding include: (i) deposits via Citi's bank subsidiaries, which are Citi's most stable and lowest cost source of long-term funding; (ii) long-term debt (primarily senior and subordinated debt) primarily issued at the parent and certain bank subsidiaries; and (iii) stockholders' equity.
+Citi's primary sources of funding include (i) deposits via Citi's bank subsidiaries, which are Citi's most stable and lowest cost source of long-term funding,(ii) long-term debt (primarily senior and subordinated debt) primarily issued at the parent and certain bank subsidiaries, and (iii) stockholders' equity.
 These sources may be supplemented by short-term borrowings, primarily in the form of secured funding transactions.